SignalProducer

 attached.

-Because of the behavior of start()
+Because of the behavior of start(), different Signals created from the

 producer may see a different version of Events.
 The Events may arrive in a